 ADA and IT Technical Assistance Centers - also known as DBTACs (Disability and Business Technical Assistance Centers), they are a comprehensive resource for information on the ADA and accessible information technology.

-ADA Document Portal - a searchable website about the ADA and Information Technology Technical Assistance Centers from the U.S. Department of Education, National Institute on Disability and Rehabilitation Research.
+ADA Web Search Portal - a searchable website about the ADA and Information Technology Technical Assistance Centers from the U.S. Department of Education, National Institute on Disability and Rehabilitation Research.

 ADA Home Page - includes links to several Federal Agencies with ADA responsibilities, a guide to other disability rights laws, questions about child care centers and service animals.